 This post may contain affiliate links.
-Click here for full disclosures.
+Click for complete disclosures.

 - Tomato Paste

-- Coconut Aminos
+- Worcestershire Sauce or Coconut Aminos

 - Brown Sugar